“Research has shown that women who are associated with alcohol are dehumanized and objectified more than men in the same conditions.

 There was not a significant interaction between beverage and job type in regards to dehumanization, F(1, 128) = .02, p =.89, η2p = .00, two-tailed test; professionality, F(1, 128) = .01, p =.93, η2p = .00, two-tailed test; or perceived sexual availability, F(1, 128) = .10, p =.76, η2p = .00, two-tailed test.

 According to previous research, women who are associated with alcohol are dehumanized and viewed as more sexually available than those associated with water.
-As an extension to this study, we investigated the impact of alcohol on perceptions of professionalism in the context of hiring decisions.
+As an extension, we investigated the impact of alcohol on perceptions of professionalism in the context of hiring decisions.
 We hypothesized that female candidates who apply to positions in male-dominated fields and are associated with alcohol will be more dehumanized, perceived as more sexually available, and be viewed as less professional than their counterparts in other conditions.

 Discussion